We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Tires

-All riding lawn mowers use pneumatic air-filled tires, which offer traction as well as shock absorption.
-Most riding mowers use turf tires.
-Turf tires have enough tread to provide traction for gripping the lawn, whether on flat ground or an incline, but not so much tread that the tires damage the lawn.
+The best riding lawn mowers all use pneumatic air-filled tires, which offer traction as well as shock absorption.
+Most riding mowers use turf tires, which have enough tread to grip the lawn, whether on flat ground or an incline, but not so much that the tires damage the lawn.
 Tire options include lug tires, which feature deep grooves and aggressive angles for maximum traction.
 These tires would damage turf but are useful for alternative lawn tractor uses such as plowing snow or hauling trailers.

 Weight